ASK1209/4_bit_up_down_counter_verification_svtb/README.md

-# Up/Down Counter Verification Project
+# Up/Down Counter Verification Project - SVTB

 A **SystemVerilog verification environment** for a **4-bit Up/Down Counter**, implemented and simulated on **EDA Playground** using **Aldec Riviera Pro**.